Asynchronous Video Interviews change Flexible Shift Hiring

 Candidate Experience And Communication

 Clear communication is essential.
 Tell applicants why you use asynchronous video interviews and what will happen next.
-Share timings for review and next steps.
-Provide a help page with instructions, a contact for technical issues and an accessibility statement that explains alternatives.
-Fast and respectful feedback preserves employer brand and reduces ghosting.
+Share the review and next steps timelines.
+Provide a help page with instructions, a contact for technical issues, and an accessibility statement that explains alternatives.
+Fast and respectful feedback preserves the employer brand and reduces ghosting.

 Legal And Data Protection Considerations

 Treat recordings as candidate data.
-Ensure your vendor follows industry standard security practices and that retention policies comply with local regulations.
-Be transparent with candidates about how long recordings will be stored, who can view them and how to request deletion.
-Offer reasonable alternatives for candidates who cannot or will not record video for accessibility, cultural or connectivity reasons.
+Ensure your vendor follows industry-standard security practices and that retention policies comply with local regulations.
+Be transparent with candidates about how long recordings will be stored, who can view them, and how to request deletion.
+Offer reasonable alternatives for candidates who cannot or will not record a video for accessibility, cultural, or connectivity reasons.

 Implementation Roadmap